 Testing sharpness only gets us into the bad habit of ignoring other lens characteristics such as contrast, tonal separation, colour, "draw" or such mundane things as handling.

-Bokeh of not simply fuzzy round balls of background blur.
+Bokeh is not simply fuzzy round balls of background blur.
 Some of the early lenses selected out as stellar Bokeh exponents (Leica 32 f2M) often only showed their true power at longer focussing distances, without exaggerated compression or super wide apertures.
-One of the things I took from the very first articles on the subject was the usefulness and relevance of Bokeh that created a settled and harmonious transition between the in and out of focus areas of the whole image.
+One of the things I took from the very first articles on the subject was the usefulness and relevance of Bokeh when it created a settled and harmonious transition between the in and out of focus areas of the whole image.
 The modern trend is to ignore the transition and just go from super sharp to exaggerated blur.
+Addictive but lacking in real usefulness.

-Super shallow depth of field (as opposed the Bokeh as a whole) is very in fashion at the moment, but it can be over used and even get boring.
-My best or most useful Bokeh lens is my 17mm f1.8, which is considered by many to be "horrible" or at best "impractical" at Bokeh (as if it was a sport or applied trick), because it holds too much semi-cohesive detail, even at wide apertures.
+Super shallow depth of field (as opposed the Bokeh as a whole concept) is very fashionable at the moment, but it can be overused to the point of being sameish, even boring.
+My best or most useful Bokeh lens is my 17mm f1.8, which is considered by many to be "ugly" or at best "impractical" at Bokeh (as if it was a sport or applied trick), because it holds too much semi-cohesive detail at wide apertures.
 There was a time, not so long ago, when this was considered a very desirable characteristic.

-Certainly, my 25, 45, 75 and even the 75-300 are obviously more able to produce the accepted perception of Bokeh, but so are any longer, faster lenses.
+Certainly, my 25, 45, 75 and even the 75-300 are obviously more able to produce the accepted perception of modern Bokeh, but so are any long and/or fast lenses.

-The 17 and 45mm lenses at F2.8 are pretty sweet for me (that's F5.6 in full frame terms), handling the balance of in-out of focus elements beautifully and relevantly for their intended applications.
+The 17 and 45mm lenses at F2 to 2.8 are pretty sweet for me (that's F4 to 5.6 in full frame terms), handling the balance of in-to-out of focus elements beautifully and relevantly for their intended applications.
 Also at that aperture they both stack up so closely to the Pro lenses in sharpness that the differences are effectively irrelevant.
-The 25mm's look to be too close to split.
+The 25mm's also look to be too close to split.

 One of the things that drew me to M43 is it's near perfect practical application of apertures and depth of field.
 Full frame is worshipped as ground zero of photography, but why?
-It was invented out of convenience (availability of motion picture film stock) and considered a small and non professional format in it's day.
+It was invented out of convenience (availability of 53mm motion picture film stock), then considered a small and non professional format,that then became the default "senior" digital format.
 There is not a real difference in quality until you start looking at medium format sensors and even then we come back to perceived want vs practical need.
+What we (M43 to FF sensor users) need to look out for are the hungry 1" sensors nipping at our heels.

-The trend in most comparisons was a difference in colour from lens to lens.
+The trend in recent f1.8 to f1.2 lens comparisons showed a difference in colour from lens to lens.
 Sometimes the older lens was warmer, sometimes not.
-Apart from warmer images tending to look less contrasty (i.e. sharp), the processing of images from a lens becomes habitual and refined.
-I even have pre-sets for different lenses tending to make them all fit my preferences, without sacrificing their own look.
-It has taken me years of use to start to get a true feel for my lenses, but what it has taught me is that knowledge of the lens in hand really opens your eyes to what each offers.
+Apart from warmer images tending to look less contrasty (i.e. less sharp), the processing of images from a lens becomes habitual and refined.
+I personally have pre-sets for different lenses tending to make them all fit my preferences, but without sacrificing their own look.
+It has taken me years of use to start to get a true feel for my lenses, but what it has taught me is that knowledge of the lens (and sensor) in hand really opens your eyes to what each offers.
+Dull day, needing a more contrasty and brilliant look?
+Pen F and 25mm.
+Strong sun and deep shadows?
+OMD and 17mm.
+Brilliant sun, clean lines and metallic surfaces?
+OMD and 75-300.

 When you look this deeply at a lens, it tends to blur the line between better and worse or stronger or weaker.
 You start to feel every lens, no matter how poor overall has something to offer*.
 If I had reviewed the 14-42 kit a few years ago, I would have probably been harsh based on it's build and price, but now I see the many character strengths it has.
-It and the 75-300 have helped remind me that Bokeh is not a more or less thing, it is a creative element with many degrees of application.
+It and the 75-300 help remind me that Bokeh is not a more or less thing, it is a creative element with many degrees of application and colour, sharpness and rendering in general of all types have their place.

 When the lens is far from poor, slightly better does not hold as much promise.

 I learned a similar lesson with Canon gear.
-The nearly perfect, character filled 85mm f1.8 vs the slow focussing, way too big 85L with it's "one look" trick is a prime example.
+The nearly perfect, character filled 85mm f1.8 vs the slow focussing, way too big 85L with it's "one look" trick is a prime (excuse the pun) example.

 How would I cope, not being able to rely on my knowledge of the delicate sweetness of the 45mm at F2.2-2.8, the utterly useful 17mm at F2-4 or the surprising quality and forgiving nature of the slow 75-300?
 Why break something that is working so well.
-The reality is, if I bought any of the new lenses (money is in the bank), I would most likely still use the old lenses for much of my work, effectively making the lenses twice as expensive if it is used half as much.
+The reality is, if I bought any of the new lenses (money is in the bank), I would most likely still use the old lenses for much of my work, effectively making the lenses twice as expensive as I used them half as much.

-This has already happened with the Pen F, kept in "reserve" while the old OMD EM5's do the bulk of my travel work because they are more expendable and more than enough.
+This has already happened with the Pen F, kept in "reserve" while the old OMD EM5's do the bulk of my travel work because they are more expendable, comfortable and more than enough.

 I am not expecting this post to change any one's mind about the new glass.
 I know how hard it is to resist, but maybe my perspective may help sort out some thought processes.